rshipp/sundara/README.md

 ### Hacking
 The source is Python 3, and is freely available under a "New BSD" or "BSD 3-clause" license.
 You are encouraged, but not required, to contribute any changes you make back to the project.

-The development cycle for Sundara most closely resembles git-flow; in other words, please DO NOT submit pull requests to the `master` branch; new features are developed in a branch named after them (for example, if you wanted to add support for embedded videos, you might create a branch called `video-support`), and bugs are fixed in the `bugfix` branch.
+The development cycle for Sundara most closely resembles git-flow;
+in other words, please DO NOT submit pull requests to the `master` branch.
+New features are developed in a branch named after them (for example, if you wanted to add support for embedded videos, you might create a branch called `video-support`), and bugs are fixed in the `bugfix` branch.
 New features will be developed in their own branches and eventually merged into `development` to be tested, while bugfixes will be commited to the `bugfix` branch and merged into `development` when they are in a working state.
 At arbitrary intervals when the code is determined to be (mostly) bug-free and contain the planned features for a version, it will be merged into `master` and tagged as a new release.

-Have fun!
+### Have fun!